Since 2007- DRIVE The Cars Tribute has dedicated their Talents to Recreating the Music of Rock and Roll Hall of Fame

-Lead singer, Mary Beth Cronin, thrills audiences with her transformation to the persona of the late Ric Ocasek, while Darren Gallagher on Guitar & Vocals, Lou Auricchio on Guitar & Vocals, Cosmo Lo Cricchio on Keyboards & Vocals, Billy Reutlinger on Bass Guitar and Jay Sharkey on Drums & Vocals produce an Authentic Recreation of The Music of "The Cars".
+Lead singer, Mary Beth Cronin, thrills audiences with her transformation to the persona of the late Ric Ocasek, while Nick Santori on Lead Guitar & Vocals, Lou Auricchio on Guitar & Vocals, Cosmo Lo Cricchio on Keyboards & Vocals, Billy Reutlinger on Bass Guitar and Jay Sharkey on Drums & Vocals produce an Authentic Recreation of The Music of "The Cars".

 Mary Beth was originally inspired to perform watching the Partridge Family TV shows.
 Her singing career started at the Cherry Avenue Elementary School in Sayville, N.Y., where as a fifth grader, she sang music from "Godspell" in the school chorus.
 Her natural love of music led her to dabble in playing violin, tympani, keyboards, and guitar in her search for self-expression, but the stage was where she would find her niche.